 You can pretty much take out all of the PLUS loans you need to cover school attendance costs that exceed the other financial assistance and loans you’ve received.
 The catch is that you’ll pay a price.

-Interest rate on PLUS loans for students headed to school this fall are going up — rates on PLUS issued from July 1, 2017 through June 30, 2018 will be 7.0 percent.
-On top of that, PLUS loans carry a costly 4.3 percent up-front disbursement fee, which has the same effect as adding a full percentage point to the annual percentage rate (APR).
-Depending on the repayment plan you chose, the APR on PLUS loans will be around 8 percent.
+Interest rate on PLUS loans issued from July 1, 2018 through June 30, 2019 are 7.60 percent.
+On top of that, PLUS loans carry a costly 4.3 percent up-front disbursement fee, which can add a full percentage point to the annual percentage rate (APR), depending on how long you take to repay them.
+That means the APR on PLUS loans taken out for the 2018-2019 academic year can be well over 8 percent.

 Parent PLUS loans are the riskiest federal student loans, because not only do they carry the highest interest rates of all federal loans, they also offer the least flexible repayment options.
 Unlike private lenders, the federal government does not evaluate the borrower’s ability to repay student loans.
 For borrowers taking out PLUS loans, only a basic credit check is performed.